olexandr-harmash/ppwork_db/README.md

 - `OfferSale`: Class representing a sale associated with an offer, including a multiplier.
 - `OfferVariety`: Class representing a variety of an offer.
 - `CertainItem`: Class representing a certain item with specific properties based on an offer.
+- `OfferService`: Class representing a variety with additional cost.
 - `Entity`: Base class representing a generic entity with a unique identifier.
 - `Uuid`: Class representing a universally unique identifier.